cimclees/rubiks/README.md

 Settings:
-  * Adjust cube size, window dimensions, and mouse sensitivity in the 'settings.conf' file in the main project directory ('rubiks)
+  * Adjust cube size, window dimensions, and mouse sensitivity in the 'settings.conf' file in the main project directory ('rubiks')

 Controls:
   * Hold right click and move mouse to adjust view.